 Gokarna beach is in the town.
 Unlike the other beaches it doesn’t give the private beach feeling.
 It’s crowded with pilgrims taking sacred bath in the sea before visiting the famous Mahabaleshwar temple.

 The temples, narrow roads, shops, architecture, everything about this town looks quaint and charming.
 People speak a very musical and soothing dialect of Kannada here and the best part is that they are very tourist- friendly.
 There are a lot of homestays around the Mahabaleshwar temple.

 If you love temple you ought to add Muktinath to your list.

 - Dark glasses

-- Couple of Bedspreads will come in handy while relaxing on the beaches (you can buy them on the beach close to Namaste café also)
+- A couple of Bedspreads will come in handy while relaxing on the beaches (you can buy them on the beach close to Namaste café also)

 - Water bottle (optional)